-I completed a BA in Biological sciences at Magdalen College, Oxford.
+I completed a MA in Biological sciences at Magdalen College, Oxford.
 I then went on to do an MSc in Systems biology at the University of Warwick.
 I completed my PhD early in 2016 as a collaboration between LSTM and Warwick, working on novel mechanisms for insecticide resistance; this involved both extensive bioinformatics and lab work.
 I then did an 18-month post-doc in the Ranson group, continuing work from my PhD.
-In November 2017 I was awarded an MRC, UKRI Innovation Skills Development Fellowship.
-The fellowship project aims to integrate large data -omic, population genetics and field data to further explore mechanisms of resistance in Anopheles species, with an aim of producing diagnostic markers of resistance for use in field.

 Skills Development Fellowship: ‘Integrating data from multiple African countries to identify and validate novel insecticide resistance candidates in the malaria vector An. gambiae sl’

 By utilising the vast library of transcriptomic data currently available comparing resistant and susceptible I discovered a role in pyrethroid resistance for three new gene families and produced an open source ShinyR application to allow all users to access this data.
 The application is currently hosted by LSTM here: https://www.lstmed.ac.uk/projects/ir-tex

 2. Study of novel insecticide resistance mechanisms in the major malaria vector Anopheles gambiae

 By using a combination of whole genome sequence data and RNAseq I am exploring the loss of resistance in a previously highly resistance Anopheles strain from Burkina Faso; this is a unique dataset due to the reversion to susceptibility and subsequent re-selection of the same colony.

 3. Transcriptional control of response to insecticides in a multi-resistant population